dizlex/3CVSPmethodCode/README.md

 REQUIREMENTS:
 1) The data organized using an SEG-Y format in a .txt file with or without headers must be put in the same directory as the downloaded git files.
-2) The curveFittingToolBox must be installed in MATLAB 2015a and forward.
+2) The curveFittingToolBox must be installed in MATLAB.
+(Version of MATLAB 2015a and forward is recommended)
 3) Powerpoint 2013 or later version (used for visualizing the results in a single file)
 4) Basic knowledge of MATLAB syntax.
-(The latest version of matlab is recommended because debugging is made easier)
+(The latest version of matlab is recommended because debugging is made easier, please consider it)

 HOW TO RUN THIS PROGRAM:

 0) Zero, download all the repository files into the folder of your computer containing your data.
 1) First, run the a_ReadDataFromTextFile
+2) Verify, that two new .mat files were created.
-2) Second, create a folder named after the geological formations or depth intervals to be analyzed.
+3) Second, create a folder named after the geological formations or depth intervals to be analyzed.
 DO NOT GO INTO THIS FOLDER
-3) Third, copy all the files in the present working directory into the folder created in the previous step.
+4) Third, copy all the files in the present working directory into the folder created in the previous step.
-4) OPEN the recently created folder.
+5) OPEN the recently created folder.
-5) Fourth, run the pevznerMain and modify the inputs as needed*. *go to NOTE 2 for more details.
+6) Fourth, run the pevznerMain and modify the inputs as needed*. *go to NOTE 2 for more details.
-6) Lastly, wait to see the results.
+7) Lastly, wait to see the results.
 Take two traces for your first run and see how long the program takes to execute.

 OUTPUTS OF THIS PROGRAM: